aviumlabs/phoenix-compose/README.md

 To run mix or iex against the container, setting up some aliases can reduce some typing.

-Create a file in the root of the application directory with the following content, e.g. `.<app_name>dev`:
+A baseline file `.appdev` is provided to set some initial aliases for running mix and iex in docker.

+    alias mix="docker compose run --rm app mix" alias iex="docker compose run --rm app iex -S mix"

+The following exports and aliases can be added to support development under the umbrella app model.

     export APP_CONTAINER_ROOT=/opt
-    export APP_NAME=app
+    export APP_NAME=<app_name>

-    alias mix="docker compose run --rm app mix" alias iex="docker compose run --rm app iex -S mix"

-    # Only required for an umbrella application
     alias amix="docker compose run -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/$APP_NAME --rm app mix" alias wmix="docker compose run -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/"$APP_NAME"_web --rm app mix"

 Then before starting development, source the file in your shell:

     $ cd <app>/<root>
-    $ . ./.<app_name>dev
+    $ . ./.appdev

 Comfirm the aliases are set correctly:

     $ alias

-If you are not using an umbrella application structure, don't forget to remove the `_umbrella/apps` from the above aliases.
+    iex='docker compose exec --rm app iex -S mix' mix='docker compose exec --rm app mix'

 #### Breakdown of the aliases

 * docker compose exec is the docker syntax for executing a command in a container.
 * app is the container to execute the command in.
-* mix is the command to execute.
+* mix/iex is the command to execute.

 [git-from-template]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template